OpenSlides/OpenSlides/INSTALL.md

 So you get a file where you can see syntax and defaults and might be able to customize the steps above.

-You may at least want to customize the `SYSTEM_URL`.
-The variable is used to get the correct URL in PDF or email templates.

 ## Update to a new version